 You must defend your work no later than the day before the graded quiz is due.
+(If you wait until the day before the graded quiz is due to defend your work, you should expect to wait a while, since many other students will also wait until that last day.)
 If you ask to defend your work on the day the graded quiz is due, you will receive 0 points for those questions.